 Yeah,” I answered.
 “To screw Ma Bell.”

 Landis laughs and follows me as I try to describe the glories of American Craftsman architecture.
-He isn’t listening.
+He is not listening.
 He asks a couple of students where the frats are.”

-“Fraternities are oppressors of the ruling class.
+“Fraternities are ruling class oppressors.
 They sell you on their entitlement by making you bend over for them with hazing rituals.”

-I find that image impossibly funny and can’t stop laughing.
+I find that image impossibly funny and cannot stop laughing.

 “What’s wrong with you,” Landis asks.